ParthTripathi450/woiser/README.md

 ## About this fork

-This is a fork of [code-with-antonio/resonance](https://github.com/code-with-antonio/resonance), reworked so it can be run **without a payment method of any kind**.

 Upstream depends on Cloudflare R2 for storage and Modal for GPU inference.
 Both require a card on file, even on their free tiers.
 This fork replaces them and gates everything else: